how long does it take to learn a language

 Time estimate: A few months

-If you’re the type who just wants to know the bare necessities of your target language, then you’re striving for the beginner level.
+If you just want to know the bare necessities of your target language, then you’re striving for the beginner level.

-The beginner level may contain the “easiest” parts of the language, but it can come with its own challenges.
-This is especially the case when the language is very different from your native one.
-It may take some time to get used to all the new words, sounds and rules.
+The beginner level contains the “easiest” parts of the language, but it can come with its own challenges.
+This is especially the case when the language is very different from your native tongue.
+It may take some time to get used to the new words, sounds and rules.

 That said, with the right amount of dedication and effort, you can usually expect to reach beginner level fluency within a handful of months.